NCI-GDC/gdcdatamodel2/README.md

 # Update models

-Updating models happens are part of the GDC CI/CD process.
+Updating models happens as part of the GDC CI/CD process.
 The classes generated from the gdcdictionary are commited to this repository.
 Setting up an environment to execute `plaster` is not covered as part of this README.